5 minute read

 Marketing experts face large volumes of unstructured data that require manual classification.

-For large companies, most data's value stays untouched due to the lack of time and resources for in-depth organization and evaluation.
+For large companies, most data's value stays untouched due to the lack of time and resources for in-depth organisation and evaluation.

 The most common types of unstructured data in marketing include:

-A large percentage of unstructured information comes directly from users, customers, and clients.
-It carries significant value for adjusting marketing strategy, changing the approach to customer service, new product development, and much more.
+Many unstructured information comes directly from users, customers, and clients.
+It is significant for adjusting marketing strategy, changing the approach to customer service, developing new products, and much more.

 Marketing experts can use NER for many reasons.
 For example, they can identify potential customers from social media posts and comments, find out common trends in phone call transcripts, or figure out customer pain points from email message responses.